States with High vs Low Affection for Their Residents - Dallas - 1

 - A safe and pleasant environment, natural scenery, weather, and air quality significantly impact living satisfaction.

 - Economic stability and opportunities, job security, cost of living, tax burden, and real estate prices are also major factors determining satisfaction with a state.
-This is one reason why states like Texas, with relatively low housing prices and lower tax burdens, are preferred.
+This is one reason why states like Texas, with relatively low housing prices and tax burdens, are preferred.